theholy7/learning-big-data/data-warehouse-course/course_notes.md

     * This is for filtering and grouping (the soul of our data warehouse)
 * What are the facts for our measurements?

+The highest analytical value comes from the atomic grain.
+Undivisible data.
+Also from the highest dimensionality.

 ### Natural vs surrogate keys

 * A natural key is the key that comes from the source system of data